 If you are into any type of martial arts, you’ll appreciate the versatility that the bag brings to practice.
 You can throw your heavy punches and kicks on a normal bag, or go for the man-shaped ones (Century Bob and Versys) for accuracy, and ground and pound training.

+Nothing quite makes your workout more convenient than a portable punching bag.
+And that's what makes floor punching bags so cool for apartment users.
 Even with the base filled-up, floor punching bags are super easy to move around the house.
 I just push it over and roll it into the guest bedroom.
 The curved base makes it super easy to roll.

 Easy to Setup

 Most of these bags come ready to use.
 You just need to attach the foam-filled striking surface to the metal frame, fill the base with water or sand, and you are all set to rock.

 Unlike other workout machines like racks, treadmills, ellipticals and bikes, Floor Punching bags don’t occupy more than 2 x 2 square feet of floor space.
 That’s a ridiculously small footprint for what it can do.
 You don’t need to drill holes risking the stability of the joist, or buy a metal clunker of a stand to hang it as you would with some of those darn heavy punching bags.

 Sometimes you need a stand though, if you like to box outdoors there are some great outdoor heavy bag stands that you can use.

 What to Consider When Buying a Floor Punching Bag